craiglpeters/fabrikamfiber/workshop.md

 C:\fabrikamfiber\FabrikamFiber.Web\> docker build --no-cache -t ff .
 C:\fabrikamfiber\FabrikamFiber.Web\> docker push <your registry>
 ```
+> For brevit we're going to skip the pushing of the Docker image to a registry for this lab, and use a pre-pushed image.
+You may do those steps if you have time, and a registry available.
+Just be sure to update the image in the deployment below.

 ## Lab 3 Run the ASP.NET app as a pod on a Kubernetes cluster and add a Linux ingress controller